dappur/framework/README.md

 ## Install Via Composer Create-Project
 You can start a new project user the Composer `create-project` command.

-    composer create-project dappur/skeleton-php new_app
+    composer create-project dappur/dappur-framework new_app

-This will clone the Dappur skeleton into a new project directory called `new_app`.
+This will clone the Dappur Framework into a new project directory called `new_app`.
 It will also automatically install and update all of the required dependencies.

 ----------